Glossary

 Higher Education Act (HEA) of 1965

 Landmark national higher education legislation passed by Congress and signed by President Lyndon B. Johnson in 1965.
-Title IV of the HEA authorizes the majority of the nation's federal postsecondary financial aid programs and mandates that they be regulated and administered by the U.S. Secretary of Education.
+Title IV of the HEA authorizes the majority of the nation's federal financial aid programs and mandates that they be regulated and administered by the U.S. Secretary of Education.
 The HEA is effective for approximately five years, requiring Congress to reauthorize it, that is, review and then renew, terminate, or amend existing programs.
 The statute's most current version, as amended, always stands as the official version of the law.

 Incomplete Credits